AL-Noman21/Samsung-Floating-Features-Collection-/README.md

 # Read it : All features came from samsung J6 - S9 - S20 -S21 5G and more .
 # Samsung gave those features for us and i just found them from samsung firmware .
 Nothing is made by me  .

 Use them one by one .
-Dont copy and paste all code on same time .
+Please delete every feature old code and use new code .Dont copy and paste all code on same time .
 It will give you bootoop .
-Because some code depend on software and hardware .
-Please delete every feature old code and use new code .

 You need to add those code into your floating_feature.xml